 A. H. Belo sponsors a long-term incentive plan under which 8,000,000 common shares are authorized for equity based awards.
 Awards under the plan may be granted to A. H. Belo employees and outside directors in the form of non-qualified stock options, incentive stock options, restricted shares, restricted stock units ("RSUs"), performance shares, performance units or stock appreciation rights.
-In addition, stock options may be accompanied by stock appreciation rights and limited stock appreciation rights.
-Rights and limited rights may also be issued without accompanying stock options.
+In addition, stock options may be accompanied by stock appreciation rights and limited stock options.